-And if you’re a newbie to internet marketing, websites, adsense etc… just stick to free traffic methods such as SEO and social media, and later when you get a little more experience and money you might try and invest into paid traffic.
+And if you’re a newbie to internet marketing, websites, adsense, etc… just stick to free traffic methods such as SEO and social media, and later when you get a little more experience and money you might try and invest in paid traffic.

 Check out my latest article if you’re interested in AdSense Arbitrage.